Skip to content

 """Load an ASE-compatible calculator for single-structure optimization.

-Dispatches to the Fairchem or ORB-v3 backend based on
+Dispatches to the Fairchem, ORB-v3, or SevenNet backend based on

 ``config.model.model_type``.